 Most people don’t take advantage of outside scholarships as much as they could.
 There is actually a lot of free money out there.
 You just have to find it!
 Here are a few places where you can look.

 All scholarships have a catch.
 And here it is: you have to seek them out.
-Taking the time to apply can seem mundane, but I can guarantee that it will be worth the time and your efforts will pay off in the end.
-Literally.
+Taking the time to apply can seem mundane, but every additional scholarship you earn is essentially free money, so the pursuit is worthwhile.

 Opinions expressed in the Geneva Blog are those of its contributors and do not necessarily represent the opinions or official position of the College.
 The Geneva Blog is a place for faculty and contributing writers to express points of view, academic insights, and contribute to national conversations to spark thought, conversation, and the pursuit of truth, in line with our philosophy as a Christian, liberal arts institution.